Secret & Configuration Management

 - name: USERNAME

 The Vault Agent Injector alters pod specifications to include Vault Agent containers that render Vault secrets to a shared memory volume using Vault Agent Templates.
-To change the previous code for it to use the vault sidecar injector we have something like the following:
+This method is inefficient as it requires multiple annotations to be written in the Pod and increases the workload due to the injection of another container.

 Deployment with Vault Sidecar Injector